 - RESULT: Tell about the outcome of your action.
 Was it a successful project?
 Were there any lessons learned?
 You don’t have to tell a success story.
 If it was a failure, make sure to emphasize what you learned from it and how you succeeded the next time.

 The main point is to give an idea to the interviewer about how you would handle a similar situation if you were hired.
 There is no wrong or right answer.
 They just want to get to know you better.
+So don’t hesitate to tell your story objective.
+Just focus on your strengths and how you saved the day.

 Amazon’s core values provide the growth mindset you need for succeeding in your career.
 Review these principles several times and think about your experiences related to them.